ceandrade/brkga_mp_ipr_cpp/src_docs/src/rst_base/class_BRKGA_BRKGA_MP_IPR.rst

 	If you are using IPR, we **STRONGLY RECOMMEND TO SET A MAXIMUM TIME** since this is the core stopping criteria on IPR.

-If you really mean to have no maximum time set, we recommend to use the following code:
+If you really mean to have no maximum time and/or maximum stalled iterations set, we recommend to use the following code:

 .. ref-code-block:: cpp

 	// After reading your parameters, e.g.,
 	// auto [brkga_params, control_params] = readConfiguration("config.conf");

 	// You can set to the max.
 	control_params.maximum_running_time = std::chrono::seconds::max();

+	control_params.stall_offset = numeric_limits<unsigned>::max();